-The Groups and Matrix report is designed to help teachers form the most effective small groups amongst his or her students.
+The Class Grouping Report is designed to help teachers form the most effective small groups amongst his or her students.
 Whether you want to sort your students by same level or mixed level, Front Row will use student data to form perfectly matched groups.

 Same Level Groups

-Same level groups are formed based on the standard students are currently working on.
-For example, in the image shown below, a group of students are working on 2.NBT.2 and another group is working on 3.NBT.1.
-This means that the teacher can pull these small groups 3-4 students and work on developing the skills needed to master the standard.
-Other students can work independently on Front Row.
+Same level groups are formed based on the standard or topic students are currently working on.
+This means that the teacher can pull these small groups 3-4 students and work on developing the skills needed to master the standard while other students can work independently on Front Row.

 Mixed Level Groups

 Sometimes you may want to form heterogeneous groups inside your math classroom.
 Maybe you’re forming teams for a class competition, or having students group together to complete a project.
-The Groups report gives you the opportunity to create mixed level groups by switching the grouping mode.
-The mixed level groups are formed by assigning every student a number from 1 to 30 (or however many students are in the class) based on their progress through that domain.
-The program then creates mixed level groups of 4 students based on the domain selected.
-Below you see what a mixed level grouping in the NBT domain looks like:
+You can create mixed level groups by switching the grouping mode.
+The mixed level groups create groups of students at all different levels within a domain.
+Below you see what a mixed level grouping looks like:

 The Matrix View

 The Matrix view shows you exactly where all students are working within a given domain.
 By lining the students up from lowest performer (or most behind) down to highest performer (or most ahead), you can see exactly where students are falling off.
-For example, the matrix above shows that 5 students are stuck on level 22.
-If I hover over number 22 on the matrix, I can see exactly what standard that level represents.
+If you hover over the level, you can see exactly what students are working on in that level.